Land-based greenhouse gas emissions and removals

 Settlements

-The settlements category refers to emissions and removals occurring on developed lands (such as urban environments, transport infrastructure, oil and gas infrastructure and mining) and from land conversion of forests and agricultural land to settlements.
+The settlements category refers to emissions and removals occurring on developed lands (such as urban environments, transport infrastructure, oil and gas infrastructure and mining) and from the conversion of forests and agricultural land to settlements.

 Regional